ferm96/flask_audio_app/README.md

 ## Credits

 - Developed by Oliwer Ferm and Mikael Kvist.
-- Built using Flask, Librosa, and WaveSurfer.js.

-% ## License
+## License

-% This project is not currently licensed.
+Copyright 2023 KTH Royal Institute of Technology